stelejaci/RaTrace/README.md

 * Diffuse scattering sphere
 * Glass materials library
 * Multi-node surfaces instead of simple lines
+* Show a list of elements (properties) in the UI
+* Edit elements in the UI itself

 <b>Known bugs</b>
 * First screenshot in looped gui does not set the axis correctly